echosori/pOd/README.md

 Email: Levin.Lu@qq.com

 Plugins in this zip file is up to date.
-But the tutirials maybe outdated a little bit.
+But the tutorials maybe outdated a little bit.